Principled type I error rate inflation in two-arm clinical trial designs with external control information borrowing: Simulation study

-Figure \ref{fig:sim1} and Supplementary Figure \ref{fig:sim2} show TIE rate and power for varying prior-data conflict and $n=20$ and $n=100$, respectively.
-The BD achieves very low TIE rate and power when $\theta_C-\mu_C$ is small, and is conversely very liberal when $\theta_C-\mu_C$ is large, reaching eventually 1 (not shown).
-The RMD-Unit, the EBPowD and CD-Discard display similar behaviors in that they discount information when evidence of potential prior-data conflict is observed.
+Figure \ref{fig:sim1} and Supplementary Figure \ref{fig:sim2} show TIE rate and power for $n_C=n_T=20$ and $n_C=n_T=100$, respectively.
+The BD achieves very low TIE rate and power when $\theta_C-\mu_C$ is small, and is conversely very liberal when $\theta_C-\mu_C$ is large, reaching eventually one (not shown).
+The RMD-Unit, the EBPowD and CDD display similar behaviors in that they discount information when evidence of potential prior-data conflict is observed.
 Note, however, that when conflict is large, TIE rate of the RMD-Unit starts increasing again, driven by the residual unit-information component \citep{weru2024}.
-The actual trade-offs between TIE rate inflation and power gain are determined by the chosen method.
-The advantage of the CD is that the observed behavior is predictable, with pre-specified TIE rate caps, and, for the CDD, tunable speed and point at which full discard is achieved.
-Note that the choice between the CDC and CDD has a major impact for very large conflict, while frequentist operating characteristics are only marginally affected in the `low to moderate conflict' region, which we define as the range where the absolute difference between $\theta_C$ and $\mu_C$ is such that we hit the `discarding' boundary of $4 \sqrt{\sigma^2/n_C + \sigma^2_C}$ for the observed conflict with low probability.
+The choice between the CDC and CDD has a major impact on frequentist OCs only for large conflict.

-Table \ref{tab:recalibration} compares the approaches in terms of realized TIE rate and power at $\mu_C-\theta_C=0$.
-The CDs achieve the closest values to the BD.
-It has to be noted that the comparison is however not fair as they also have higher maximum TIE rates for $\mu_C-\theta_C \in [-2,2]$.
-Calibrated comparisons are shown in the following sections.

-One interesting observation is that test error rates are not \textit{necessarily} bounded between the FD and BD ones for the different borrowing approaches: for example, if $\delta$ is between approximately 0.25 and 0.4 and $n=20$, the power of the EBPowD under no conflict is slightly higher than for both the FD and the BD (Supplementary Figure \ref{fig:EBpower}).
+Table \ref{tab:recalibration} compares the approaches in terms of realized TIE rate and power at $\mu_C-\theta_C=0$, and the CDs achieve the closest values to the BD.
+The comparison is however not fair as they also have higher maximum TIE rates for $\mu_C-\theta_C \in [-2,2]$.
+Following \cite{kopp2024} we thus recalibrate the TIE rate of all approaches to have the same maximum as the CDs within the range of conflict values considered.
+The CDs reach power differences closer to zero, and for a wider range of conflict values compared to the EBPowD and RMD-Unit, as can be observed in Table \ref{tab:recalibration}, Figure \ref{fig:sim1} and Supplementary Figure \ref{fig:sim2}.
+We further comment on this behavior in Web Appendix \ref{sec:calibration2borr}.
+One interesting observation is that test error rates of the robust approaches are not \textit{necessarily} bounded between the FD and BD ones: for example, if $\delta$ is between approximately 0.25 and 0.4 and $n=20$, the power of the EBPowD under no conflict is slightly higher than for both the FD and the BD (Supplementary Figure \ref{fig:EBpower}).
 For the CDs and RMD-Unit, on the other hand, we observe slightly lower power for $\delta=0.25$.
-This behavior will be investigated in future work.
+Note, however, that this is not an issue from a conditional point of view, as the critical values will be bounded by the FD and BD ones, but it may be less intuitive when considering long-run evaluations.